What is a Recruitment Management System (RMS)?

 3. Streamlines candidate data

 Imagine reviewing, storing, and structuring hordes of candidate information manually and on paper.
 Not only is it time-consuming, but is also wasteful of HR’s resources.
-With an online recruitment software, recruiters can digitally store candidate data and also easily retrieve the relevant information.
+With software for recruiting agencies, recruiters can digitally store candidate data and also easily retrieve the relevant information.

 4. Automates the recruiting process

 This benefit is virtually pretty evident, but needed stating.
-A recruitment management system solves the problem of manual and tedious recruitment tasks by automating them.
+A recruitment management system solves the problem of manual and tedious recruitment tasks with the help of automation process.
 This empowers recruiters by giving them more control of the human side of the hiring process, like holding in-depth interviews with candidates.

 5. Improves quality of hires